nainiayoub/java-notes/README.md

 ## What is the purpose of static method in Java?
 * We use static method when we want to provide class level access to a method, where the method should be callable without an instance of the class.
 Static methods don't need to be invoked on the object and that is when you use it.

+## Why do we mark main method as static in Java?
+* Java main() method is always static, so that compiler can call it without the creation of an object or before the creation of an object of the class.
+* If the main() is allowed to be non-static, then while calling the main() method JVM has to instantiate its class.
+* The main() method in Java must be declared public, static and void.
+If any of these are missing, the Java program will compile but a runtime error will be thrown.